miranicolas/github-hosted-pypi/README.md

 <h1 align="center">github-hosted-pypi</h1>

 <p align="center">
-Make all your private packages accessible in one place<br>with this github-hosted PyPi index
+Make all your private packages accessibldsdse in one place<br>with this github-hosted PyPi index
 </p>

 ---